1 | Introduction | 6 | MPAI-CUI | 13 | MPAI-MMM |

 Server-based Predictive Multiplayer Gaming (MPAI-SPG) aims to minimise the audio-visual and gameplay discontinuities caused by high latency or packet losses during an online real-time game.
 In case information from a client is missing, the data collected from the clients involved in a particular game are fed to an AI-based system that predicts the moves of the client whose data are missing.
 The same technologies provide a response to the need to detect who amongst the players is cheating.

-XR Venues (MPAI-XRV) Theatrical stage performances such as Broadway theatres, musicals, dramas, operas, and other performing arts increasingly use video scrims, backdrops, and projection mapping to create digital sets rather than constructing physical stage sets.
+XR Venues (MPAI-XRV) – Live Theatrical Performance addresses Broadway theatres, musicals, dramas, operas, and other performing arts increasingly use video scrims, backdrops, and projection mapping to create digital sets rather than constructing physical stage sets.
 This allows animated backdrops and reduces the cost of mounting shows.
 The use of immersion domes – especially LED volumes – promises to surround audiences with virtual environments that the live performers can inhabit and interact with.

 An XRV Live Theatrical Stage Performance can extend into the metaverse as a digital twin.
 In this case, elements of the Virtual Environment experience can be projected in the Real Environment and elements of the Real Environment experience can be rendered in the Virtual Environment (metaverse).